sne11ius/aggro/README.md

 run all found scripts, showing the respective outputs side by side in the console.

+## Install

+Just grab the latest [release](https://github.com/sne11ius/aggro/releases), put it in your $PATH and you should be ready to go.

 ## License

 Lincensed under European Union Public Licence.
 See LICENSE file.